- Posted by doEEEt Media Group

 “Our other ball-bonder is far from redundant though,” comments Booker.
 “Our operators are currently more familiar with it and write many programs each week that are for low volume work.
 The IConn ProCu PLUS is coming into its own on, for us, relatively high-volume projects, and we have about 10 programs for repeat orders.
 Over time, more operators will be trained on the new machine.”

 Alter Technology UK predicts a quick return on investment.
-This will come through reduced manufacturing turnaround times, which in turn will enable the company to take on additional work, and doing projects requiring copper for space applications; which are typically high value.
+This will come through reduced manufacturing turnaround times, enabling the company to take on additional work and do projects requiring copper for space applications, which are typically high value.

-Despite most operators being familiar with the older bonder, programming of the IConn ProCu PLUS is easier in Robertson’s opinion and more operators will be trained in the near future.
-This will enable small volume and custom work to be done on the new bonder and give Booker the ‘equipment redundancy’ he needs if the older bonder needs to go offline for any reason.
+Despite most operators being familiar with the older bonder, programming the IConn ProCu PLUS is more accessible, in Robertson’s opinion, and more operators will be trained shortly.
+This will enable small volume and custom work on the new bonder and give Booker the ‘equipment redundancy’ he needs if the older bonder needs to go offline for any reason.

 Robertson concludes: “Inseto and K&S have been extremely responsive throughout this entire engagement, from understanding our requirements and recommending a best-fit solution through to making sure we have the relevant training and continue to be happy with our investment.
 Inseto, in particular, is a key supplier to us.
 They’re our first point of contact and we trust their views.”

 Featured Photo: An IConn ProCu PLUS in action – Photo courtesy of Kulicke&Soffa

 - Stability of Optoelectronic parameters for space applications - November 16, 2023